actix/actix-website/docs/whatis.md

 # Actix Web is part of an Ecosystem of Crates

 Long ago, Actix Web was built on top of the `actix` actor framework.
 Now, Actix Web is largely unrelated to the actor framework and is built using a different system.
-Though `actix` is still maintained, its usefulness as a general tool is diminishing as the features and async/await ecosystem matures.
+Though `actix` is still maintained, its usefulness as a general tool is diminishing as the [futures](https://docs.rs/futures/latest/futures) and async/await ecosystem matures.
 At this time, the use of `actix` is only required for WebSocket endpoints.

 We call Actix Web a powerful and pragmatic framework.
 For all intents and purposes, it's a micro-framework with a few twists.
 If you are already a Rust programmer, you will probably find yourself at home quickly.
 But even if you are coming from another programming language, you should find Actix Web easy to pick up.